pingcap/docs/tidb-lightning/deploy-tidb-lightning.md

 #### Step 1: Deploy a TiDB cluster

 Before importing data, you need to have a deployed TiDB cluster.
-It is highly recommended to use the latest version.
+It is highly recommended to use the latest stable version.

 You can find deployment instructions in [TiDB Quick Start Guide](/quick-start-with-tidb.md).